-Just an hour north of Los Angeles, Ventura County Coast offers an incredible array of activities ranging from nature, to shopping, and an incredible dining scene and much more to make this a sublime destination on coastal California to vacation.
+Just an hour north of Los Angeles, there are tons of amazing things to do in Ventura and the Ventura County Coast region offering an incredible array of activities ranging from nature, to shopping, and an incredible dining scene and much more to make this a sublime destination on coastal California to vacation.

 From the adorable and charming downtown of Ventura to the diverse nature and beauty of the Channel Islands National Park and the shopping and dining scene in the area we had an action-packed three days.

 We have put together this guide for the best things to do in Ventura County Coast for a first time visitor to help introduce you to this incredible area through all your senses.
 Don’t miss out on one of California’s best-kept secrets.

 Easily one of our favorite things to do in Ventura is spending time exploring Ventura’s historic downtown.
 From having historic Victorian homes to a mission, antique shops, thrift stores, cute boutiques, restaurants, and a surf scene there is so much to explore down here you can actually spend an entire vacation just here enjoying the less crowded version of your favorite adorable California coastal town.